 Citizen petition to amend the City Charter

 Any citizen or group of citizens may prepare an amendment, in proper legal form, to circulate for signatures by registered voters as required under Minnesota Statutes, Section 410.12.

-Petitions to amend the City Charter must be signed by a number of qualified voters equal to at least five percent of the total votes cast in Minneapolis in the last state general election.
-Signatures must be in ink or inerasable pencil, and cannot be electronic.
+Petitions to amend the City Charter must be signed by a number of qualified voters equal to at least five percent of the total votes cast in the City of Minneapolis in the last state general election.
+Signatures must be in ink or inerasable pencil and cannot be electronic.

 A total of 137,362 Minneapolis residents cast ballots in the 2014 state general election; therefore, a citizen petition would require signatures from a minimum of 6,869 registered Minneapolis voters to be validated under the statute.
-Signatures must be from Minneapolis voters, all registered to vote under their current name at their current Minneapolis address.
-An address using a post office box is not valid.
+Signatures must be from Minneapolis voters who are registered to vote under their current name and at their current address.
+An address using a post office box is invalid.

 Filing and verification of the petition: